Getting Started in Self-Publishing

 This is personal preference and I urge you to write what you're passionate about!
 You want to enjoy your job as a writer.
 If you are writing the books you would love to read, then there's a good chance there are others of like mind.
 You can't be that unique in a world of 7.3 billion people.
 The odds are against it.
 Kevin Kelly is known for his marketing theory of 1000 True Fans.
 The basic concept is this: If you have 1000 fans who will buy anything you write, you can make a living from your books.
 Surely out of 7.3 billion+ people on this planet, you can find 1000 True Fans.
 It might take time to gather them, but it's time well spent…but we'll talk about that when we get to marketing your books.
 Right now, you need to write books.

-DO NOT try to conform to what is currently selling.
-Write what you're passionate about.
-Your passion will show through the words you craft.
-If you're trying to write what sells – writing in a genre you don't like, for example – then it will show in your writing.
+Write what's selling – what has a lot of fans – but NOT if you don't know that genre or if you don't even like it.
+If you're trying to write what sells BUT writing in a genre you don't like, for example, then it will show in your writing.
 And you cannot fool the ravenous fans of that genre.
 Try, and they'll eat you alive.
 Trust me.

-Also, READ what you want to write.
+If you REALLY want to write in an unfamiliar genre, then READ what you want to write.
 Reading what's already out there – especially what's already selling well – will tell you what readers enjoy AND what's already been done.
 There are no original plots – only unique ways of telling the same story.
-So if you aren't reading what you want to write, you'll end up repeating what's already been done.
+So if you are NOT reading what you want to write, you'll end up repeating what's already been done.

 Screenwriting vs. Novel Writing